eeshan9815/blog-gsoc/_posts/2018-08-13-coding-phase-3.md

 I also went to JuliaCon 2018 in London during this time and met a lot of amazing people who have created the Julia language and its incredible package ecosystem.
 It was a great experience, and I would like to thank the entire community for being so awesome!
 I also presented a poster there on my work which can be found [here](https://drive.google.com/file/d/1pY6oqiZOj6ZFEUiBy3sQg_DGuoTVSfKC/view?usp=sharing)

-A final report for the work done during GSoC which includes the future goals and plans can be found here - https://eeshan9815.github.io/blog-gsoc/final-report/
+A final report for the work done during GSoC which includes the future goals and plans can be found [here](https://eeshan9815.github.io/blog-gsoc/final-report/)